 Day Pitney's Probate Litigation and Controversies practice group consists of both litigators and trust and estate lawyers, all of whom have extensive experience in contested probate matters.
-Our attorneys handle any and all matters related to probate litigation including: trust, estate, fiduciary and heir litigation, breach of fiduciary duties, lack of capacity and undue influence.
-We work hand-in-hand with our colleagues in the firm's Individual Clients department, which is one of the largest and most sophisticated in the country, drawing upon their technical estate planning, estate administration and tax experience to give our clients unique advantages in avoiding and pursuing litigation.
+Our attorneys handle any and all matters related to probate litigation, including: trust, estate, fiduciary and heir litigation; breach of fiduciary duties; lack of capacity; and undue influence.
+We work hand in hand with our colleagues in the firm's Individual Clients department, which is one of the largest and most sophisticated in the country, drawing on their technical estate planning, estate administration and tax experience to give our clients unique advantages in avoiding and pursuing litigation.
 This team approach maximizes the likelihood of success for our clients.
-We also have extensive experience in all forms of Alternative Dispute Resolution as well as in state and federal appellate practices.
+We also have extensive experience in all forms of alternative dispute resolution as well as in state and federal appellate practices.

 Representation of Banks, Trust Companies and Other Professional Trustees

 All trustees are held to the highest standards of accountability and good faith, and none more than corporate and all professional fiduciaries (including lawyers and accountants).
 In addition to their fiduciary duties at common law, trustees must also satisfy specific duties under numerous statutes, including the Uniform Prudent Investor Act and the Uniform Principal and Income Act.
 We know how to establish compliance and defend against claims of noncompliance with these duties.
 We work with our corporate and professional fiduciary clients on strategies designed to anticipate and, if possible, avoid claims by beneficiaries.